 All Washburn County ATV Trails are open at this time.
-There may be a few rough spots from the storm a couple of weeks ago, but overall the trails are in great condition.
+There may be a few rough spots from recent rain fall, but overall the trails are in great condition.
 If you plan to travel to surrounding counties, please check their trail conditions as north and northeast of us, most trail systems are closed at this time due to extensive damage.

 Please be aware that ATV trails automatically close at any time that Wisconsin Department of Natural Resources fire danger is listed at very high or higher – this closure would also include the Wild River Trail and the Railroad Grade to Shell Lake.
 ATV use on Washburn County Forest lands is also restricted during periods of very high or higher fire danger.

 Fire danger conditions are listed at the website listed below:

 If fire danger is elevated to very high or higher, Washburn County will have enforcement staff monitoring trails for unauthorized use.
 Be aware that fires can start from grass and dead leaves in contact with hot machine components.
 Be cautious not to stop or park machines in areas of dry grass or other forest litter.
 Be careful with any cigarettes or other smoking materials and campfires are not recommended.
 Please note that campfires on county forest lands are not permitted in the towns of Chicog, Casey, Springbrook or Minong (sand/pine townships).